myramade/hbcu_alexa/README.md

 Frontend | the presentation layer of an application (it's what your users interact with directly) Hosted Service | a service that is managed for you so you don't have to worry about updates, patches, scaling, etc.
-Intent	| an action that fulfills the users spoken request Interaction Model |	the words user may say to make intents Invocation | the name of your Alexa Skill
+Intent	| an action that fulfills the users spoken request Interaction Model |	a design that defines the relationship betweem the different part of your skill Invocation | the name of your Alexa Skill
 Natural Language Understanding (NLU) | a technology used by computers to understand what a user’s words mean Slot | an option argument in an intent